StockSharp/doc/en/topics/api/strategies/trading_operations.md

 private void ProcessCandle(ICandleMessage candle)
 {
-    // Check strategy readiness for trading
+    // Check if the strategy is ready to trade if (!this.IsFormedAndOnlineAndAllowTrading())
-    if (!this.IsFormedAndOnlineAndAllowTrading())
         return;

-    // Example of trading logic based on closing price if (candle.ClosePrice > _previousClose * 1.01)
+    // Example trading logic based on closing price if (candle.ClosePrice > _previousClose * 1.01)
     {
         // Option 1: Using a high-level method